BlakeDonn/fashion_wars/README.md

 - The users selected to-do items will exist on this page, which can be found through a button on the `Results` page
-- Currently the todo list does not persist refresh, those it does persist through many other route changes
+- Currently the todo list does not persist refresh, though it does persist through many other route changes

 <img src="https://media.giphy.com/media/KOr3BibCgx8rAS3Isu/giphy.gif" height=auto width=75%/>